Esri/arcgis-maps-sdk-kotlin-samples/snap-geometry-edits/README.md

 4. Create a `ReticleVertexTool` and set it into the `GeometryEditor.tool`.
 5. Call `syncSourceSettings` after the map's operational layers are loaded and the geometry editor connected to the map view.
 6. Set `SnapSettings.isEnabled` and `SnapSourceSettings.isEnabled` to true for the `SnapSource` of interest.
-7. Toggle geometry guides using `SnapSettings.isGeometryGuidesEnabled` and feature snapping using `SnapSettings.isFeatureSnappingEnabled`.
+7. Enable or disable geometry guides using `SnapSettings.isGeometryGuidesEnabled` and feature snapping using `SnapSettings.isFeatureSnappingEnabled`.
 8. Start the geometry editor with a `GeometryType`.

 ## Relevant API